ethereum-optimism/community-hub/src/docs/developers/integration.md

 * [`@eth-optimism/plugins`](https://www.npmjs.com/package/@eth-optimism/plugins)
 * [`hardhat`](https://hardhat.org/getting-started/)

-Since your OVM-compatible contracts require Optimism's custom `solc` compiler, you'll be using Optimism's `@eth-optimism/plugins` package, which gives you access to both the custom compiler and a custom OVM-compatible version of `ethers`.
+Since your OVM-compatible contracts require Optimism's custom Solidity compiler, you'll be using Optimism's `@eth-optimism/plugins` package.
+This package makes it easy to compile contracts and deploy them to an Optimistic Ethereum network.

 Currently, we're pausing maintenance for `@eth-optimism/plugins` and instead focusing most of our internal development efforts on _integration tests_ against the OVM using [`optimism-integration`](https://github.com/ethereum-optimism/optimism-integration), a set of docker containers that provides a local instance of Optimistic Ethereum.
 What this means is that you'll still need `@eth-optimism/plugins` to compile your contracts and obtain their artifacts.